lsst/rtn-045/index.rst

 additional policies for supporting neurodivergent users, and other jupyter notebook accessibility techniques.

 **Translations:**
-At minimum, translate any undergraduate-level tutorials into Spanish.
+Translate at least the first-in-series (introductory-level) tutorials into Spanish.
-Additionally, improve tutorials' accessibility to non-English speakers by finding and implementing automatic translation and localization software.
+Additionally, improve tutorials' accessibility to non-English speakers by finding and implementing automatic translation software.

 **Clearing memory:**
 Develop a best practice for how to keep notebook memory usage in check, in addition to deleting figures.